KSheeds1/The-Road-Less-Travelled-Hungary-Edition-/README.md

 **Popper:**

 * Is used in conjunction with Bootstrap, it is used in this project to provide tooltips specifically for the contact form.

+**Google Maps JavaScript API:**
+* This API was used to render the maps found on this site, as well as the additional functionality added such as interactive markers, infoWindows, and the Place Details provided for each marker rendered on an infoPane to the left of the map.

+**EmailJs:**
+* This API was used to establish a means of contact between the site and its users through a contact form.
+The API allowed the site owner to build a custom template and allow the user to send emails via JavaScript.

+**Font Awesome:**
+* Provided the icons used throughout the site to grab users attention, provide additional context visually for different elements of the site, and further enhance UX.

+**TinyPNG:**
+* All images/PNG files used on this site were first reduced in file size using TinyPNG.

+**Am I Responsive?:**
+* Was used to provide a visual representation of the site across multiple device viewports as seen in the 'Demo' section of this README file.

 **Autoprefixer:**